 As per the act, only those who have been expressly mentioned can access the medical records contained in the authorization form.
 They have to reveal themselves first and foremost before being granted access to medical records.
 Closely related to this is the extent to which they might access the prevailing records.
 The patient has the prerogative to limit each named person to specific portions of the information.
 For instance, a parent might gain more information compared to distant kin.

-In order for the form to be deemed valid as per the HIPAA standards, it has to contain some bare minimum set of information.
-These following are the core pieces of information it has to provide:
+In order for the medical records release authorization form to be deemed valid as per the HIPAA standards, it has to contain some bare minimum set of information.
+The following are the core pieces of information it has to provide:

 - Patient’s full name